VectorStream/vector-stream/components/llm-servers/ollama/ollama/README.md

 This deployment uses a UBI9 image defined in `Containerfile` and accessible at `quay.io/rh-aiservices-bu/ollama-ubi9` (check for the latest version available).
 The image is compiled for the **avx2** instruction set (so all Intel and AMD processors post-2016).
 However this image **does not support GPU acceleration** to reduce its size.
 It is meant to be used as a simple LLM server for tests when you don't have access to GPUs.

-A notebook example using Langchain is available [here](../../examples/notebooks/langchain/Langchain-vLLM-Prompt-memory.ipynb).

 ## Installation

 The default installation deploys the [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) model, of course in its quantized Ollama version.
 See [Advanced installation](#advanced-installation) for instructions on how to change the model as well as various settings.